-- 55. There is an Exchequer interest that has built up over time in providers in receipt of HEFCE and OfS capital funding.
-All providers that receive OfS capital funding from the 2019-20 financial year, and any providers that, as higher education institutions,27 have received HEFCE or OfS capital funding since 1 August 2009, must comply with the following conditions in relation to such capital funding received during those periods. - 56.
+- capital funding since 1 August 2009, must comply with the following conditions in relation to such capital funding received during those periods. - 50.
 If either of the following events occurs, they will trigger immediate liability for the provider to repay to the OfS the full amount of the Exchequer interest balance.
 The provider will recognise the OfS as an unsecured creditor until such repayment is made.
 If a liability to make repayment arises, we may agree to accept repayment of some other sum, or to delay repayment, at our absolute discretion, and such agreement may be on such terms and conditions as we think fit. - a.
 The first trigger event will be if the provider becomes insolvent, including going into liquidation or administration, or if it dissolves or transfers its undertaking to some other body, or if it experiences any analogous event. - b.
-The second trigger event is if the provider ceases to be an eligible higher education provider for OfS funding purposes (that is, it is no longer in the Approved (fee cap) category of the OfS Register). - 57.
+The second trigger event is if the provider ceases to be an eligible higher education provider for OfS funding purposes (that is, it is no longer in the Approved (fee cap) category of the OfS Register). - 51.
 If either of the triggers is activated, the OfS will calculate, and share with the provider, the Exchequer interest balance.
 We have the right, but not the obligation, to request repayment of the Exchequer interest balance: the OfS has discretion to waive the requirement for repayment.
 In making this decision, we will consider the extent of any continuing public benefit arising from the use of previous OfS or HEFCE capital grants.